DenisPeskoff/2020_acl_diplomacy/data/README.md

 **game_id:** which of the 12 games the dialog comes from (int format ranging from 1 to 12)

-*UPDATE* We additionally have all game data (moves) available at https://github.com/DenisPeskov/2020_acl_diplomacy/blob/master/utils/ExtraGameData.zip
+*UPDATE* We additionally have all game data (moves) available in the Moves folder.